httpwg/wg-materials/ietf99/minutes.md

 ekr: iesg should just have control of ports

-thard: iesg does not nec. have that power, iana is suggesting a "release and catch" approach, but if want another mech, there is a doc that needs updating
+thard: iesg does not nec. have that power, iana is suggesting a "release and catch" approach, but if want another mech, there is a doc that needs updating.

 mnot: has discussed with joe touch